Applying for EuroPride

-EPOA licenses the title only to a member.
+EPOA licenses the title only to member organisations.
 This member must have organised at least two Pride events within the last four years.
-It is required that the decision to award the title shall take place at the Annual General Meeting (AGM) of EPOA three years before the proposed event.
+The decision to award the title takes place at the Annual General Meeting (AGM) of EPOA three years before the proposed event.
 The title will be officially licensed to the selected member after the decision at the Annual General Meeting (AGM).